- Home/

 Programming requirements

-Smart keys for luxury cars cost more than transponder keys because of their complexity.
+Smart keys for luxury cars cost more than transponder keys due to their greater complexity.
 Some of these high-end cars require part removal before key programming, increasing the total cost of auto key replacement.
-For reference, key programming costs around £30 to £200 in the UK.

 Location and time of day